makriot/Snake/README.md

 # Snake game
-This game was written with python
+The game was written with python

 How to play a game?
 1. If you're on Windows - just download main_snake.exe file and execute it!